ibm-cloud-docs/SecureGateway/securegateway_updates.md

 ### Fixes
 {: #v161-fixes}

-- Resolves issue where disconnecting multiple clients results in orphaned processes in the connected clients array.
+- Resolve issue where disconnecting multiple clients results in orphaned processes in the connected clients array.
 - Now cleans up orphaned connections that resulted in incorrecty paused listeners.

 ## v1.6.0